The insurance you need before launch!

 Here are some common pre-launch scenarios that need to be considered.

-The two policies most pre-launch founders need
+The two policies most pre-launch founders and business owners need

 Public Liability